CodingItWrong/outsidein.dev/docs/vue/3-refactoring-styles.md

 $ git checkout -- src/App.vue
 ```

 This will restore `App.vue` to the state we had it in before.

+Now we're ready to begin styling our app.
+We'll begin by styling the `App` component to give it a title bar and some theme-standard layout.

-Now we're ready to adjust it yourselves.
-We're going to keep the `<RestaurantScreen />` component but wrap it with different Vuetify components:
+In `App.vue`, keep the `<RestaurantScreen />` component but wrap it with different Vuetify components:

 ```diff
  <template>